Blog

 Path two: Connect your tools together

 When your software doesn't naturally talk to each other, connection tools bridge the gap.
-Many tools on the market work like digital translators, moving information between systems automatically.
-If you can book a holiday online, then you can set these up.
+These "no-code" platforms work like digital translators, moving information between systems automatically.
+If you can book a holiday online, you can set these up.

 Path three: Build something bespoke